agscala/agscala.github.com/_posts/2012-04-24-whirlwind-vimscript.md

 >>> 1 + "1"
 2

-" Note: Complete vim expressions aren't included for
-" berevity's sake. true indicates the if condition
+" Note: true indicates the if condition passes,
-" passes, false means it fails.
+"       false means it fails.
 >>> if "foobar"
 false
 >>> if "1000"
 true
 >>> if "x1000"
 false
+>>> if "1000x"
+true
 >>> if "0"
 false
 {% endhighlight %}